COPILOT: Human-Environment Collision Prediction and Localization from Egocentric Videos: Method

-We propose \name to jointly solve collision prediction and collision region localization.
-Since these tasks are deeply connected and all require learning useful features of motion and environment geometry, it makes sense to learn them together, which we confirm experimentally in Sec.~\ref{subsec:col_pred}.
-As shown in Fig.~\ref{fig:framework}, the architecture consists of a backbone and two subsequent branches.
-The backbone transformer first performs 4D attention over space, time, and viewpoint across all video streams.
-Then the upper branch up-samples features to produce collision region heatmaps for each viewpoint, while the lower branch pools features globally to make the overall and per-joint collision predictions.
-The details of each component are described next.
+Our goal is to develop a perception module that can jointly solve the collision prediction and collision region localization tasks.
+As these tasks are deeply connected and both require learning features of motion and environment geometry, we introduce \name to tackle them jointly in a multi-task fashion (supported experimentally in \cref{para:multi-task}).
+As shown in \cref{fig:framework}, the input egocentric videos are first fed into a transformer encoder, which performs attention over space, time, and viewpoint across all video streams using our novel 4D attention mechanism.
+Next, the \textit{localization branch} takes the output features and estimates collision region heatmaps for each viewpoint, while the \textit{prediction branch} performs global pooling on the features and predicts the overall and per-joint collision probabilities.